Overgaden Oven Vandet 54–56: History

-18th century
+17th and early 18th century

 The site was originally part of a large lot owned by the crown.
 In 1641, it was ceded to Peder Gregersen.
 The property was listed as No. 96 in Christianshavn Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by Hans Nansen the Younger (1635-1713).
 He was active in trade on Iceland.
 On 27 December 1670, he was appointed as member of Kommercekollegiet.
 In 1671, he wwas also appointed as a member of Admiralitetskollegiet.
 In 1688, he was appointed as president of Copenhagen.